Using Personal Loans to Fund Car Leasing

 Also, consumers should know how many miles they are going to put on the car on average.
 Companies can offer low-mile leases, standard-mile leases and high-mile leases.
 Customers need to be pretty accurate when it comes to estimating how many miles they anticipate using because overages can come with heavy charges.

 Normally companies charge anywhere from 7-10¢ per mile over the limit.
 While this doesn’t sound like much, the charges can add up to significant amounts if the overage is substantial.
 For example, a low-mile lease will have a lower payment, but the mileage will be limited.
 In the end, if a customer opts for this type of lease but then goes over on mileage, any savings they would have had can quickly be eaten up by the extra mile charges.
 Be careful when estimating the amount of mileage used and be sure to include miles to work and back and recreational time driving into the total.

 Other laws to be aware of

 Any leasing company should give a detailed, written statement that cites the total consumers will be paying.
 This document should cover any down payment information, registration fees and security deposits.
-Customers need to be sure to have a specific total so they can apply for personal loan that covers the complete amount.
+Customers need to be sure to have a specific total so they can request personal loan that covers the complete amount.